Click HERE for the Security Council topic guide.

 As the only body of the United Nations given the power to create binding legislation and implement solutions without General Assembly approval, the United Nations Security Council (UNSC) acts as a leader in international mediation and resolution.
 The fifteen countries of the UNSC – five permanent members and ten rolling members – may use their jurisdiction to immediately employ police/military action, economic sanctions, and peacekeeping forces.
 The goal of the UNSC is to work towards peace in the international community, in accordance to the UN Charter.
 Security Council delegates are required to have at least one year of prior model UN experience and must be knowledgeable about their countries and topics and adept at navigating parliamentary procedure and resolution drafting.
 Delegates will also participate in an exciting midnight crisis.
 Security Council is a fast-paced, powerful committee – experienced delegates willing to tackle big topics are welcome!

-Topic C: The Situation in the Central African Republic
+Topic B: The Situation in Yemen

-2) Why do you participate in Model UN?
+1. ) Why do you participate in Model UN?

-5) What is your favorite SHSMUN memory?
+3.)
+What is your Favorite SHSMUN memory?

 My favorite SHSMUN memory was watching the 2017 SecCo crisis unfold at 3 a.m.
 Being able to watch the SecCo delegates scramble to find solutions while struggling to stay awake was one of the most exciting memories of any Model UN conference.